Conversation history

 This feature lets you listen to conversation audio directly in the console using signed URLs.
 Audio playback uses signed URLs to provide authenticated, time-limited access to audio files stored in your Cloud Storage buckets, removing the need to grant users direct access to Cloud Storage buckets.

-To play audio, you need permission to generate signed audio URLs, and you must have imported voice conversations into the console with audio URIs pointing to audio files in a Cloud Storage bucket.
+To play audio, you must have permission to generate signed audio URLs.
+You must also have imported voice conversations into the console with audio URIs pointing to audio files in a Cloud Storage bucket.

 To use the conversation history tool: